 With offices in California and New York, Disability Rights Advocates (DRA) is one of the leading nonprofit disability rights legal centers in the nation.
 Its mission is to advance equal rights and opportunity for people with all types of disabilities nationwide.
-DRA is run by people with disabilities for people with disabilities.

 Cases and Clients